GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

 ### Does Lighthouse recognize browser-level lazy loading?

-Earlier versions of Lighthouse would still highlight that pages using `loading=lazy` on images required a strategy for loading offscreen images.
-[Lighthouse 6.0](/lighthouse-whats-new-6.0/) and above better factor in approaches for offscreen image lazy loading that may use different thresholds, allowing them to pass the [Defer offscreen images](https://developer.chrome.com/docs/lighthouse/performance/offscreen-images/) audit.
+[Lighthouse 6.0](/lighthouse-whats-new-6.0/) and above factor in approaches for offscreen image lazy loading that may use different thresholds, allowing them to pass the [Defer offscreen images](https://developer.chrome.com/docs/lighthouse/performance/offscreen-images/) audit.

 ## Conclusion